mansoure/mansoure.github.io/index.md

 ---
 # Welcome

 I am an assistant professor in the Department of Computer-Science and Software Engineering at Concordia University in Montreal, and the head of the Concordia Data Systems (CoDS) lab.
-My research interests are in the broad areas of parallel/distributed systems, data management, and machine learning for developing federated data science platforms.
+My research interests are in the broad areas of parallel/distributed systems, data management, and machine learning for developing systems for federated data science and big data analytics.

 ## Current Research projects at CoDS: